 St. Lawrence was a 3rd century martyr.
 He lived in Rome and as a deacon was responsible for distributing resources to the poor.
+He faithfully tended to those in need.
+He was also the treasurer.
+The Roman prefect, thinking that the Christians had a lot of money, demanded that Lawrence turn over the Church treasures.
+Lawrence replied that he would.

-When the prefect of Rome demanded that he bring him the treasures of the Church, he brought a group of the poor he had been serving, saying “These are the treasure of the Church.”
 The prefect was so angry that he ordered that Lawrence be burned alive on a hot griddle, a very painful death.
 After suffering for some time, Lawrence said, “I’m well done on this side.
 Turn me over!”

 St. Lawrence ‘s feast day is August 10.